patarleth/langchain-chat-demo/date_prompt_main.md

 If new to LangChain or are just confused on the difference of their two apis - think of LangChain as a basic library for interacting with LLMs as 'agents', with LangGraph providing an API acting as an orchestration framework in which you arrange those runnable agents.

-That is a lot of buzzwords I know, but here goes -
+That is a lot of buzzwords... but here goes -

 Prompt templates: